-Nolte: Disgraced CNN Chief Jeff Zucker out at End of Year
+Nolte: Disgraced CNN Chief Jeff Zucker Staying on at Least to End of 2021

 Outside of openly embracing left-wing activism, Zucker also pushed the failed outlet into a much darker place.
 Almost immediately under his failed leadership, CNNLOL openly embraced and encouraged riots in black neighborhoods and political violence against police officers and, eventually, against President Trump and his supporters.

-Wielding proven lies like “Hands up, don’t shoot,” serially spreading debunked hate crime fables, openly defending left-wing terrorist groups like Antifa and Black Lives Matter, cheering on harassment and violence against Trump and his supporters… Anarchy, racism, lies, blackmail, doxxing, conspiracy theories, harassment, and nihilism are what CNNLOL devolved into after Zucker realized that neither he nor the failed team he assembled were capable of influencing the culture and narrative in a positive, truthful, or constructive way.
+Wielding proven lies like “Hands up, don’t shoot,” serially spreading debunked hate crime fables, openly defending left-wing terrorist groups like Antifa and Black Lives Matter, cheering on harassment and violence against Trump and his supporters…

+Anarchy, racism, lies, blackmail, doxxing, conspiracy theories, harassment, and nihilism are what CNNLOL devolved into after Zucker realized that neither he nor the failed team he assembled were capable of influencing the culture and narrative in a positive, truthful, or constructive way.

 What was most remarkable about Zucker’s shameless and shameful embrace of political terrorism and Big Lies was the fact he still utterly failed to lift CNNLOL out of last place in the cable news wars.
-So he basically destroyed this brand for no reason.
+In other words, he destroyed the CNN brand for no reason.

-Zucker’s legacy will be one of ratings humiliations, fake news, smoke, fire, rubble, and burned out buildings, all of them in Democrat-run cities, and mostly in predominantly black, working class neighborhoods like Ferguson and Baltimore.
+Zucker’s legacy will be one of ratings humiliations, fake news, smoke, fire, rubble, and burned-out buildings, all of them in Democrat-run cities, and mostly in predominantly black, working-class neighborhoods like Ferguson and Baltimore.

 The Ku Klux Klan only wishes it could destroy as many black lives and neighborhoods as CNNLOL did under Zucker’s disgraceful leadership.